Penalty for Driving with an Expired License in Virginia

 But the key point for our discussion here is that your license must be “valid.”
 If it expires, it no longer qualifies as a “valid” Virginia license.

-In many courts around the Fredericksburg, Stafford, and Spotsylvania area, a first offense for no valid license would typically just be a $100 fine.
 However, some courts don’t go quite that easily on defendants from what I understand from colleagues around the Commonwealth.

-Defenses for Driving with Expired License
+What Are the Defenses for Driving with an Expired License?

 First of all, can the Commonwealth prove you were driving and that it was on a “highway”?